Kinlochard 10th and 11th

-The concerts offer an expo of bagpipe, accordion, strings, fiddle, vocals and flute music fusing traditional and contemporary Scottish styles that have influenced the music scene around the globe.
-Each night differs from the other but both include a blend of great music for everyone with a mix of folk and traditional styles!
+The festival is now in its 9th year and takes place in a highly intimate venue over two nights in the wonderful setting of Kinlochard in the Trossachs.
+The concerts offer an expo of bagpipe, accordion, strings, fiddle, vocals and flute music fusing traditional and contemporary Scottish styles.
+Each night differs from the other but both include a blend of great music for everyone with a mix of folk, modern and traditional styles!

 MacGregor's Barn is located on Ledard Farm overlooking Loch Ard and is a great music venue with atmosphere and character.
 Dating Back to 1604 with a bar and minstrel's gallery, it has everything for a great night of music.

-Click on the links below to watch some You Tube video clips of the 2011 Concerts from each venue.
+Click on the links below to watch some You Tube video clips of past Concerts

 If you would like to be kept up to date with news about this years festival complete the form and we will send you regular updates.
 We will not share your details with any other organisations and will always respect your privacy.